 Phil also offered advice on rejection for those times when it’s not the right fit – handle it with grace; not every story can make it into the newsletter or magazine (or on the evening news, etc. depending on who you’re pitching).
 Rather than get upset, thank the journalist, ask them what they’d like more info on, and follow up with them later when you have another story or opportunity.

 Gulfshore Business Daily reaches more than 10,000 people per day!
 To sign-up for the newsletter, visit GulfshoreBusiness.com/Newsletters and familiarize yourself with the type of news Phil and his staff covers.

 Want help with your company’s public relations or marketing needs from professionals?
 That’s what we’re here for!
-Let us help create a buzz about your business through our media relations by contacting us today.
-We offer a la carte services via our Compass program – find a package that best suits your needs.
+Let us help create a buzz about your business through our media relations with local reporters by contacting us today.